-C batteries are standard cylindrical batteries bigger than AA and AAA dry cells but smaller than D cells.
-The C-size cell comes as both a primary and rechargeable battery.
+C batteries are standard cylindrical batteries bigger than AAA and AA dry cells but smaller than D cells.
+The C-size cells come as both primary and rechargeable batteries.
 Know your batteries very well and the specific battery requirements for your devices.
 It will help you optimize the performance of both battery and device.

 Battery chemistries have their unique characteristics, so a deeper understanding of battery chemistry, battery design and engineering, brand, and other variables play a crucial role in getting the best batteries for every application you have.
 Proper storage, handling, usage, disposal, and recycling measures are other factors that everyone must carefully practice.

 There is no single rule to guide you in getting the best battery in the world as every battery is unique, designed for either low drain or high-drain application, and comes with other features that come with the cost.
 Find the most suitable battery replacement for your device.
 It will prolong not only battery life but also your device's performance.

 Yes, C batteries are recyclable like any other battery.
 Battery manufacturers or some other third-party collection agencies collect these used cells.
 Ask your battery supplier, favorite stores, or state policies regarding battery disposal and recycling conditions to help save the environment.